openspim/openspim.github.io/Table_of_parts_X-OpenSPIM.md

 The described X-OpenSPIM system is equipped with two  <a href="https://andor.oxinst.com/products/scmos-camera-series/neo-5-5-scmos">Andor sCMOS Neo 5.5 cameras</a> which together with the Hamamatsu Flash4 and PCO Edge cameras are known to work with µManager’s (<a href="https://micro-manager.org/wiki/Utilities#Multi-Camera">)[Multi-Camera]</a> function.

-To have two laser lines available (488 and 561) we chose a multiple wavelength laser system <a href="https://www.vortranlaser.com/">SStradus VersaLase<a>.
+To have two laser lines available (488 and 561) we chose a multiple wavelength laser system [Stradus VersaLase] (https://www.vortranlaser.com/ "Test").

 Some self-made parts, including an X-OpenSPIM acquisition chamber, can be purchased from <a href="https://www.pfde.co.uk/p/698089/openspim-microscope-parts">Pieter Fourie Design and Engineering</a>.